About Qingdao city

 Discover Qingdao – the real China

 A world away from China’s packed industrial towns, the colourful seaside city is an international sailing centre on the Shandong peninsula.
-Its vibrant economy, good climate, clean air and large stretches of beach make this a modern, buzzing tourist centre, and a popularity among those seeking English teaching jobs in China to rival Beijing’s.
+Its vibrant economy, good climate, clean air and large stretches of beach make this a modern, buzzing tourist centre, and a popularity among those seeking to teach English in China to rival Beijing’s.

 Qingdao is situated along the stunning coastline of the East China Sea, about half way between Shanghai and Beijing.
 It has its own international airport – flights to either of these must-see cities take just an hour.
 It is also connected to China’s world-famous high-speed rail system, so there are plenty of chances to explore the country during your stay.